 Let’s talk about non-compete cases and counterclaims.

-In any given week, I may receive a dozen or more calls or emails about non-compete cases.
 Although I am based in Fort Lauderdale, I get calls from throughout Florida and beyond.
 Last week, I got a call from New York.
 In most instances, the people who call me have just received a cease and desist letter.
 At this point, the options are pretty straight forward: (1) Do nothing (2) Hire an attorney to send a written response or (3) Sue first for a declaratory judgment.
 In most instances, option 2 is the most effective.
 For a somewhat lengthy discussion of the merits of each of these options, please see this video blog post on responding to cease and desist letters.

 When I get involved in these disputes, my goal is pretty simple: Resolve the dispute as quickly and efficiently as possible so that my client can move on with his new job or new business venture.
 Obviously, getting bogged down in non-compete litigation can be ugly, expensive, risky and time-consuming.
 This is why, in most instances, I will try to resolve the matter out of court.
 This usually takes the form of a lengthy, written response to the former employer’s cease and desist letter.